simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 With hledger-ui, the `--debug` option sends debug output to a `hledger-ui.log` file in the current directory.

+If you use the bash shell, you can auto-complete flags by pressing TAB in the command line.
+If this is not working see [Install > Shell completions](install.html#shell-completions).

 # MOUSE

 In most modern terminals, you can navigate through the screens with a